HARVARD -- How are you doing?

 Dwight was confident that staff scores for school cleanliness would have seen even greater improvement had the survey been conducted when students returned before Labor Day.
 Still, 58 percent of respondents report hallways are clean (up from 33 percent last year), 42 percent agree classrooms are spiffier (up from 28 percent last year), and 58 percent agree there is an effective methodology for keeping the school clean (up from 16 percent last year).

 Results held steady regarding the cleanliness of the cafeteria and gym (mid- to upper 60 percent range), the library (upper 70s and low 80s), and the teachers' lounge (steady at 63 percent satisfaction).

-In terms of entry into the building, only 33 percent security measures were ad equate last year.
+In terms of entry into the building, only 33 percent said security measures were adequate last year.
 That's leapt thanks to a renewed focus on the issue and a front door security system.
-Ninety seven percent of staff agrees that the Main Entrance is secure while the North, Kindergarten and Cafeteria Entrances feel secure to 81-85 percent of respondents.
+Ninety seven percent of staff agrees that the Main Entrance is secure while the North, Kindergarten and Cafeteria entrances feel secure to 81-85 percent of respondents.

 How much of the school day is devoted to learning?
 Not enough say most.
 Only 39 percent of staff agrees they have enough time to devote to "essential content".

 Dwight said the approach of state-mandated Common Core standards next year are making people feel "there's that much more to cover in the same time constraints."

 "As they become more comfortable, that will improve," said Dwight.
 Second recess was dropped, eliminating a disruptive "transition period" and thereby allowing teachers to "use time more efficiently so there's more time for learning."